-The maximum transmission unit (MTU) setting can be configured for traffic that is travelling through the Lighthouse VPN in an attempt to solve MTU path discovery problems.
+The Maximum Transmission Unit (MTU) setting can be configured for traffic through the Lighthouse VPN.

-The maximum transmission unit (MTU) is the size, in bytes, of the largest packet supported by a network layer protocol, including both headers and data.
+The MTU is the size, in bytes, of the largest packet supported by a network layer protocol, including both headers and data.

 To modify the MTU of the Lighthouse VPN tunnel select SETTINGS > SERVICES > Lighthouse VPN.